boatilus/ovao-v2/src/routes/posts/use-global-styling-in-sveltekit-cautiously.svelte.md

 ---
 title: Use Global Styling in SvelteKit Cautiously
 date: 2021-12-29
-tags: [tech, Svelte, JavaScript, UI]
+tags: [tech, Svelte, SvelteKit, JavaScript, UI]
+description: With SvelteKit's scoped-by-default component styling, use of :global can be used as an effective escape hatch.
+But it's not without caveats.
 ---

 <script>